 A will is the only way for you to say how your money should be used after your death, and also means less confusion and heartache for your loved ones in their time of grief.
 If you don’t make a will, part or all of your estate may end up going to people you never intended to benefit.

 1. Ask us for more information on leaving a bequest.
-Please contact our Marketing and Communications Manager, Shelley Erskine for a confidential, no-obligation chat about how your bequest can make a difference.
+Please contact our Marketing and Communications Manager, Andrei Robertson for a confidential, no-obligation chat about how your bequest can make a difference.

 Here’s a list of the good work your gift could contribute to long into the future: